NWChemEx-Project/DeveloperTools/dox/CodeStructure.md

 the bugs are fixed, is expected to ideally never change again).
 Consequentially, the design goal here is to minimize the impact that adding say a new algorithm or a new level of theory has on the overall package.
-Furthermore, in line with the mentioned use cases, we want to ensure levels of theory are compatible with one another (*i.e.* any of them can be used for geometry optimizations or dynamics).
-This requires they all maintain the same API.
-Tentatively we purpose this API to have two important
-features:

-1. Constructor taking the requested options, the runtime, and the system on which to perform the computation
-2. The ability to return the derivative w.r.t. the nuclear coordinates as well as an updated system.
+The goal is to consolidate the APIs of the various modules as much as possible.
+To this end we note:

+1. Constructors have same signature (take options and runtime)
+2. For "generator"-like modules (modules expected to be called numerous times) initialize function for setting up buffers (calling virtual functions in a constructor is a bad idea, hence the reason for violating RAII)
+3. Member function for running the module has same name (`run`)

-Within a level of theory we conclude that the three main types of tasks to perform are:
+As for what the module types are, at the moment they are a type for the level of theory and a type for each of the three main types of tasks to perform within a level of theory:

+- LevelOfTheory
+  - Returns the derivative of the energy w.r.t to nuclear coordinates
+  - Input derivative order and system
+  - If called multiple times, done to loop over multiple systems
 - SystemFragmenter
   - An algorithm for taking one system and splitting it into multiple systems
     - Algorithms can be as simple as user telling us which atom goes to which system
   - First call of QM/MM, SAPT, embedding methods, fragment based methods, *etc.*
   - No concept of derivative
+  - If called multiple times, done so to loop over systems
 - BatchTensorBuilder
-  - Returns a batch of a very large tensor
-    - Thinking coupled-cluser amplitudes, integrals, *etc.*
+  - Class for building things like coupled-cluster amplitudes, integrals, *etc.*
+  - Return is blocks from very large tensors
+    - Meaning of returned blocks is defined by derived class
+      - *e.g.* 1st block is alpha density, 2nd is beta
+      - Messy and error prone, use tags?
+  - Many repeated calls to get full tensor, *i.e.* needs `initialize` member
-  - Need derivatives w.r.t. nuclear positions
+  - Each `run` call returns blocks of derivatives (w.r.t. nuclear coordinates)
     - Also need other derivatives, like w.r.t.
 MO coefs.
 How to specify (?)
-      - Option(?)
+      - Separate builders(?)
   - Input is:
-     - Series of tensors (identity of which is implementation defined)
+     - Derivative order
+     - System
      - Indices of the batch to compute
-  - Returns a series of subblocks (identity again being implementation defined)
 - TensorBuilder
   - Wraps an algorithm for building a full tensor
   - Similar API to `BatchTensorBuilder`, just without the index arguments
-  - Will need to compute derivatives w.r.t. nuclear positions
+  - If called multiple times it is to loop over systems

 Broadly speaking, the general idea is that these classes are stand-ins for a somewhat sophisticated call-back mechanism to be implemented by the framework.